wpswings/woo-gift-cards-lite/readme.txt

 == Upgrade Notice ==

-= 3.1.3 - Released on 25 March 2025 =
+= 3.1.4 - Released on 25 April 2025 =
-* New: Converted existing shortcodes to Gutenberg block  i.e  [wps_check_your_gift_card_balance]
-* New: Compatibilty with latest WC ( 9.7.1 )
+* New: Compatibility with latest WP (6.8) and WC (9.8.2).
-* New: Compatibility with Membership plugin
+* New: Compatibility with Google Tag Manager.
-* Fix: Love You Mom Template Preview
-* Fix: Compatibilty Issue with Event plugin on order placed
+* Fix: Gift Card Reports - Optimize Code to fetch Coupons data.